Diti02/Diti02/README.md

 - 🔭I am exploring the field of software development using MERN stack

-- 💻 Currently working with Iencode tech as SDE intern
+- 💻 Currently working with iEncode Tech as SDE intern

 - 👯 I’m eager to collaborate on any project related to my tech stack